Do you offer Yoga for Children?

 Do you offer retreats?

--Yes, I offer them domestically and internationally, please see my retreat page for details.
+-Yes, I offer them domestically and internationally, please see my current retreats on the top menu.

 How long should I wait to eat before and after taking a Qigong class?

 -Generally, you should not eat 2 hours before a class and also wait about 30 minutes after your class ends.
 It is recommended not to have an empty or full stomach.
 If you are hungry and need nourishment, it is important to have an adequate snack if needed (eg. energy bar or banana...)